CMMC Level 2 Certification Checklist

 Organizations are required to do both to meet this control.

-Organizations must monitor and assess thei security controls to determine if they are effective enough to help keep data secure.
+Organizations must monitor and assess their security controls to determine whether they are effective at keeping data secure.
 Under this control family, organizations are required to:

 - Develop and regularly update a plan of action and milestones for the system to document the planned remediation actions to correct weaknesses and/or reduce or eliminate known system vulnerabilities.